The Wash: Wildlife

-On the eastern side of the Wash, low chalk cliffs, with a noted stratum of red chalk, are found at Hunstanton.
+On the eastern side of the Wash, low chalk cliffs with a noted red-chalk stratum are found at Hunstanton.
 The gravel pits (lagoons) found at Snettisham RSPB reserve are an important roost for waders at high tide.
-This Special Protection Area (SPA) borders onto the North Norfolk Coast Special Protection Area.
+This Special Protection Area (SPA) borders the North Norfolk Coast Special Protection Area.
 To the north-west, the Wash extends to Gibraltar Point, another SPA.

 The partly confined nature of the Wash habitats, combined with ample tidal flows, allows shellfish to breed, especially shrimp, cockles and mussels.
-Some water birds such as oystercatchers feed on shellfish.
+Some water birds, such as oystercatchers, feed on shellfish.
 It is also a breeding area for common tern, and a feeding area for marsh harriers.
-Migrating birds such as geese, duck and wading birds come to the Wash in large numbers to spend the winter, with an average total of around 400,000 birds present at any one time.
+Migrating birds such as geese, duck, and wading birds come to the Wash in large numbers to spend the winter, with an average total of around 400,000 birds present at any one time.
 It has been estimated that some two million birds a year use the Wash for feeding and roosting during their annual migrations.

-The Wash is recognised as being internationally important for 17 species of bird.
+The Wash is recognised as internationally important for 17 bird species.
 They include pink-footed goose, dark-bellied brent goose, shelduck, pintail, oystercatcher, ringed plover, grey plover, golden plover, lapwing, knot, sanderling, dunlin, black-tailed godwit, bar-tailed godwit, curlew, redshank and turnstone.